brnco/ucsb-src-microservices/README.md

 "python hashmove.py -h" for more info

-Examples:
+**Examples:**

 move a file:

-python hashmove.py C:/path/to/source/file/a.txt C:/path/to/parent/dir/
+python hashmove.py C:/path/to/source/file/a.txt "C:/path/to parent/dir/"

 move a whole directory: